MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ## Activation and licensing

-The activation and license page offers reports on Office 365 activation; that is, how many users have downloaded and activated Office apps and how many licenses have been assigned by your organization.
+The activation and license page offers reports on Microsoft 365 activation; that is, how many users have downloaded and activated Office apps and how many licenses have been assigned by your organization.
 The month value towards the top refers to the current month, and the metrics reflect values aggregated from the beginning of the month to the current date.

-- **Activation** &ndash; Track service plan (for example, Office 365 ProPlus, Project, and Visio) activations in your organization.
+- **Activation** &ndash; Track service plan (for example, Microsoft 365 ProPlus, Project, and Visio) activations in your organization.
 Each person with an Office license can install products on up to five devices.
 You can also use reports in this section to see the devices on which people have installed Office apps.
 Note that to activate a plan, a user must install the app and sign in with their account.

 - **Licensing** &ndash; This report contains an overview of license types, the count of users who were assigned each license type, and the license assignment distribution for each month.
 The month value towards the top refers to the current month, and the metrics reflect values aggregated from the beginning of the month to the current date.

 ## Product usage

-This report contains a separate report for each Office 365 service, including Exchange, Office 365 groups, OneDrive, SharePoint, Skype, Teams, and Yammer.
+This report contains a separate report for each Microsoft 365 service, including Exchange, Microsoft 365 groups, OneDrive, SharePoint, Skype, Teams, and Yammer.
 Each report contains total enabled vs. total active user reports, counts of entities such as mailboxes, sites, groups, and accounts, as well as activity type reports where appropriate.
 All values of the month shown on the top section of the report refer to the latest complete month.

 ## User activity